tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

         request-size: 1572864 # int64

 Parameters that can take multiple values are arrays.
 In YAML, they are passed as YAML arrays: each item on a new line, starting with a dash.
-In environment variables and command line options, the items of such arrays are passed in a semicolon-separated string.

 .. code-block:: yaml